-The young population of Turkey continues to drive the sales of pc’s, cell phones, consumer electronics and cellular voice and data services.
+The young population of Turkey continues to drive the sales of PC’s, cell phones, laptops, consumer electronic devices and cellular voice and data services.

 There are few telecom operators in Turkey.
 This lack of main players is due to market entry barriers, which are mainly government regulations restricting operating in the sector.In the telecommunications market, at the end of 2014, Turk Telekom had 12.5 million fixed line users.
-AVEA, (owned by Turk Telecom) is Turkey’s third largest mobile operator with 16, 2 million GSM mobile subscribers, in 2016 AVEA, Turk telekom and TTnet (internet provider) merged under Turk Telekom’s name.
+AVEA, (owned by Turk Telecom) is Turkey’s third largest mobile operator with 16, 2 million GSM mobile subscribers, in 2016 AVEA, Turk Telekom and TTnet (internet provider) merged under Turk Telekom’s name.
 Turk Telekom owns 99.9% of TTnet, Argela, Innova, Sebit, Sobee and AssisTT, as well as the minority share of ALBtelecom in Albania.
 55% of the shares of Turk Telekom belong to Oger Telecom Inc. and 30% belongs to the Turkish Treasury.
-The remaining 15% is floated in the Istanbul Stock Exchange (BIST).
-The value of Turk Telekom was over $15 billion in 2010.
+The remaining 15% is floated on the Istanbul Stock Exchange (BIST).
+The value of Turk Telekom is over $15 billion.
 Turk Telekom’s main revenue growth came from ADSL revenues (29%) and from mobile revenues (14%) through AVEA.

 Turkey’s ambitious vision of 2023, the centennial foundation of the republic envisages grandiose targets for the telecommunicaitons sector in Turkey.
 These targets include: